awsdocs/amazon-aurora-user-guide/doc_source/CHAP_Troubleshooting.md

 ERROR 3 (HY000): Error writing file '/rdsdbdata/tmp/XXXXXXXX' (Errcode: 28 - No space left on device)
 ```

 Each DB instance in an Amazon Aurora DB cluster uses local SSD storage to store temporary tables for a session\.
 This local storage for temporary tables does not autogrow like the Aurora cluster volume\.
 Instead, the amount of local storage is limited\.
 The limit is based on the DB instance class for DB instances in your DB cluster\.
-To find the amount of local SSD storage for memory optimized instance types, go to [Amazon EC2 Instance Types](https://aws.amazon.com/ec2/instance-types/#memory-optimized)\.

 If your workload cannot be modified to reduce the amount temporary storage required, then you can scale your DB instances up to use a DB instance class that has more local SSD storage\.